lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 Traffic class field

-If the DiffServ field does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.
+If the DiffServ field does not vary and is known by both sides, the Field Descriptor in the rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.

 Otherwise, two possibilities can be considered depending on the variability of the value: